 But what about hope?

 From scripture, we get the sense that hope is not so much a motivator as it is a sustainer i.e. something that keeps us from giving up on faithfulness (obedience).
-Hope seems to go hand in hand with faith, but is not itself faith but more the objective of that faith i.e. that thing we believe we will obtain but do not yet have.
+Hope seems to go hand in hand with faith, but is not itself faith but more about the objective of that faith i.e. that thing we believe we will obtain but do not yet have.
 So you could say it's a support to or element of our faithful obedience more than a cause of it.

 Hope is more confidence that what is promised to happen, will actually happen.
 Sure hope is confidence in an objective certainty that is not yet a subjective experience or reality.